 Dramatic Wind: Bowser's flapping hair is rather hypnotic, isn't it?

 Dub Name Change: The galaxies all had English names even in the original Japanese version.
-A few of them stayed the same, but most were changed despite the fact none of them really sounded very Engrish-y and arguably better in some cases (for instance, Melty Molten Galaxy was called Hell Prominence Galaxy in the Japanese version).
+A few of them stayed the same, but most were changed despite the fact none of them really sounded very Engrish-y (for instance, Melty Molten Galaxy was called Hell Prominence Galaxy in the Japanese version).
+This is averted in other language versions of the game, such as Spanish and French.

 The sheer amount of unused stuff found upon cracking the game open is enough to make one's head spin.
 Everything from unused boss designs to unfinished planets can be found in there.